-Find out how attractions, accommodation providers, transport and hospitality venues are being green and sustainable across Margate, Broadstairs and Ramsgate
+Find out how attractions, accommodation providers, transport and hospitality venues are helping visitors and residents to enjoy a Greener and more sustainable experience across Margate, Broadstairs and Ramsgate

 We know that lots of our visitors want to travel and holiday in planet-friendly, more sustainable ways.
 Around the Isle our accommodation providers, eating and drinking venues, shops, attractions and transport providers are all doing their bit to help with this.

-From lowering food miles by serving delicious local produce, to providing recycling facilities.
-From highlighting where you can charge your electric vehicle, to activities you can join in to look after our beautiful beaches and bays.
+Like lowering food miles by serving delicious local produce, providing more recycling facilities, and highlighting electric vehicle charging points.
+Providing coastal activities for visitors and communities alike, to help preserve and care for our beautiful beaches and bays.
 There are lots of ways, big and small, that we are making a difference.
 Our lovely Isle has a wonderful green network of cycling and walking routes for holidays that tread lightly.

 To help you with planning your visit, we’ve brought together some useful tips for sustainable travel, activities and stays.

 It’s convenient, it’s quick and you can help to reduce air pollution, traffic congestion and your carbon footprint by leaving the car at home.

 Southeastern trains can whisk you to our Isle from London St Pancras in as little as 70 minutes aboard it's high-speed service.
 Trains also run from London Victoria, Waterloo East and Charing Cross.

 Once here, the local bus network is really handy for getting around, including Stagecoach’s Loop service with buses every 8 to 10 minutes connecting our three seaside resorts, Margate, Broadstairs and Ramsgate.

 Catch a bus to the villages, or explore the wider area with a hop-on, hop-off Dayrider ticket.
 When you’re not stuck in your car, you can enjoy the freedom of looking at the passing coast and countryside.